 apt-get update apt-get install -y openjdk-11-jdk unzip libva2 libva-drm2 libva-x11-2 libvdpau1 jsvc ntp

-**Release 9.0.0 can not be run on Centos; please refer to this document for installing previous versions of Red5 Pro server on Centos
+**Release 9.0.0 can not be run on Centos; please refer to this document for installing previous versions of the Red5 Pro server on Centos.

 The following Inbound ports need to be open on your server/firewall for Red5 Pro features to work:

 |5080||default web access of Red5 Pro/Websockets for WebRTC||TCP|

 |443||modified HTTPS access of Red5 Pro; secure websockets for WebRTC||TCP|